 Dr. Siri Chand Khalsa, MD: Good morning.
 And thank you so much for the invitation, I'm really excited to be here to share more about things that I'm really excited.
 Christopher H. Loo, MD-PhD: Absolutely.
 And the purpose of my podcast is actually to promote three types of freedom.
 So one is financial freedom.
 It's also time freedom, location, freedom, as well as wellness.
 So we all know the current allopathic standard of care.
 But there are also a lot of emerging types of wellness and holistic therapy.
 And so that's why I wanted to bring the audience in Have you then reached you because we bring a whole host of information.
 So tell us a little bit about yourself your journey, how you came to be and how you transitioned?

 Dr. Siri Chand Khalsa, MD: Absolutely.
+Life as an ayurvedic medicine healer.
 So I always like to say that I had kind of a curious mind when I was young, I actually went to a very prestigious Math and Science High School in the suburbs of Washington, DC, and became very firmly entrenched in the scientific paradigms.
 And when I went to do my pre med studies, which of course, everyone from this high school went on to be a stellar Academician of some kind is unique that way, while he was a college, I started noticing that like, when I would have very high levels of stress, I would physiologically stop feeling good, I would have insomnia, I would have digestive issues, I would feel low energy.
 I grew up in a very standard American household and high school.
 We're not talking about healing modalities by any measure.
 And when you go from high school, what are you 18 years old, you make the transition to college, you're 18-19 years old, you think, you know, a lot like if I went back and talk to an 18 year old man, I'm like, Yeah, I know everything.
 But you learned his life goes forward.
 And I think one of the first things I began to understand is that the box that pre med and allopathic medicine, sat around the human condition, was needing to expand and needed to be bigger than anything I was going to personally learn about.
 And that just came about through a series of kind of health crisis and seeking out healing and never really getting satisfactory things through the conventional system.
 And so I just started expanding my circle.
 I was always a bit of a maverick, you could say like, well, that's cool.
 You think that but I think there's these other ways.
 And so my undergraduate was at the University of Virginia, which actually has this pocket of very progressive healers, I don't know it's about the Shannon novas.
 Maybe the mountainous regions, I'm not sure.
 But I started learning about initially botanical medicine, and Tai Chi and Qigong, that was my first sort of introduction.
 And I was very athletic.
 I was a competitive soccer player.
 So learning the Kung Fu, and martial arts was a really great way to keep my body mind and spirit attuned.
 Later, I went on to study yoga.
 One day, I was in a local bookstore, and I happen to grab a book and it said, Ayurveda for self healing?
 And I was like, how do you pronounce that?
 What is this?
 And what the heck, and I was probably 19 years old, and I'm now 49.
 So we're talking about something almost 30 years ago, it was interesting because I actually quit pre med in college for a good period of time and said, I'm going to be a chef.
 I'm going to learn about food.
 I think food is our, one of our primary routes of healing.
 And I took a step back and said, that's going to be a lot of work to let me see I have this desire to know about healing and to serve people.
 And so I circled back into medicine a number of years later, but in that interim, I did a lot of study in botanical medicine and Ayurveda traditional Chinese medicine, aromatherapy Mind Body techniques and so when I went into residency in medical school starting in 1998 already had incredibly solid foundation of these integrative therapeutics.
 When I finished residency, I moved to the southwest started providing instruction at one of the primary integrative medicine fellowships, you could say I was a little precocious in a way.
 Normally they have more seasoned clinicians, but because I've been studying for so long, and then I took a little break, or a long break in 2011 2014, where I studied Ayurveda in depth in India and in Albuquerque.
 And so that's kind of a short summary.
 It's been quite a journey.
 I always like to kid I'm in the 46th grade now.
 Eternal students.

 Christopher H. Loo, MD-PhD: Wow, that's such a incredible journey and things that you pointed out.
 It's just really interesting, because I think we have all these sectors, and they're almost like predetermined paths.
 So you know, you have school, and school is supposed to prepare you for either medicine or some sort of trade or job.
 You have the food industry that controls the sourcing, the distribution, the production, and based on my readings and studies, the salt, fat and sugar, and they put this food into you to sort of make you addicted, and it's causing a whole host of auto immune problems, obesity, cardiovascular disease.
 So what was your breaking point?
 How did you go from this traditional allopathic into this more of a more holistic and very integrative approach.